MohammadZarifiyan/Laravel-Telegram-Bot/README.md

 ];
 ```

-A command handler must implement `MohammadZarifiyan\Telegram\Interfaces\CommandHandler` interface and will look like this:
+A command handler must implement the `MohammadZarifiyan\Telegram\Interfaces\CommandHandler` interface and will look like this:
 ```php
 <?php